April Scott

 April Ann McIntosh (born January 29, 1979) is an American actress and former model known professionally as April Scott.
 She has appeared on television programs such as CSI: Miami and It's Always Sunny in Philadelphia, as well as films such as The Dukes of Hazzard: The Beginning, The Penthouse and Living Will.

 Early life

-Scott was born in Campbell, Missouri.
-She is of French, Spanish, and Native American ancestry.
+Scott was born in Campbell, Missouri and is of French, Spanish, and Native American ancestry.
 During high school, she was a frequent sight at beauty pageants winning 45 titles.
 Upon graduating from Campbell High School in 1997, she enrolled in College of the Ozarks, in Point Lookout, Missouri.
 She graduated valedictorian of her class (4.083 GPA) with a degree in Theater and a minor in rhetoric.
 Soon after graduating from college in 2002, Scott moved to Los Angeles to begin an acting career.

 Modeling career

 Scott was named one of People Magazine's 100 Most Beautiful People in 2006.
 Also in that year, she was the face of Merle Norman Cosmetics, appearing in several of Norman's ads and commercials.
 She has shot campaigns for the lingerie companies: Dreamgirl, Fredericks of Hollywood, Hustler, Shirley's of Hollywood, Forplay, Escante, Minor Creations, and Hey Baby.
 She has modeled clothing and swimwear for numerous commercial companies including: Target, Macy's, Sears, JC Penneys, Venus Swimwear, and Boston Proper.
 Magazine cover credits include: Maxim Magazine (Dec 2007) People Magazine (April 2008) Rounder (March 2008) Breed (Feb 2008) Sense (Dec 2010) 944 (Dec 2006) Fitness RX (September 2006 issue) Import Tuner (October 2006 issue), Knockout Magazine (2008), Image Magazine (May 2009), Warning Magazine (Jan/Feb2009), Women's World Magazine (March 2011), Glam Couture Magazine (April 2011), Temptations Magazine (Aug 2011), Glam Couture Magazine (2014).
 She has appeared in several billboards for Coors Light, Bud Light, Miller Lite, Busch Light, and The Showbiz Show with David Spade.